 Two years ago, Susan Smith was struggling to walk.
-Today, she’s working out three to four days a week at a local gym.
+Life after spinal fusion involves working out three to four days a week at a local gym.

 “I’m in better shape now than when I was a teenager,” Smith said.

 Every day for 20 years, she had endured pain that started after a disc ruptured in her back when she was 19.

 “At times I couldn’t walk or couldn’t get up and down,” she said.

 She powered through the back and leg pain, until it was too much.